-Resolution Purpose of the resolution Maximum nom- inal amount in euros Method of deter- mining the BSA issue price Method of deter- mining the BSA exercise price Period of autho- rization and expiration 21 st resolution Delegation of authority allowing the Board of Directors to issue warrants dedicated to Board members (not employees or managers), persons bound by a service contract or members of Committees set up by the Board of Directors €4,000 (corresponding to 100,000 shares) (i) To be set by the Board of Directors Issue price could be free At least equal to the average of the prices weighted by the volumes of the last 20 trading sessions preceding the fixing of the issue price of the warrants September 28, 2020 (18 months)
+Resolution Purpose of the resolution Maximum nom- inal amount in euros Method of deter- mining the BSA issue price Method of deter- mining the BSA exercise price Period of autho- rization and expiration 215t resolution Delegation of authority allowing the Board of Directors to issue war- rants dedicated to Board members (not employees or managers), persons bound by a service contract or members of Committees set up by the Board of Directors €4,000 (corre- sponding to 100,000 shares) (1) To be set by the Board of Directors Issue price could be free At least equal to the average of the prices weighted by the vol- umes of the last 20 trad- ing sessions preceding the fixing of the issue price of the warrants September 30, 2021 (18 months)

 (1) These amounts are not cumulative.
-The overall maximum nominal amount of capital increases that can be carried out under the delegations granted under resolutions 21 and 22 is set at €4,000.
+The overall maximum nominal amount of capital increases that can be carried out under the delegations granted under the $21^{th}$ and $22^{th}$ resolutions is set at $\leq 4,000$ .